 Consumer class action lawsuits are started by consumers who were hurt by the illegal practices of a company.
 This can include a deceptive business practice (like Blockbuster’s late fee).

 Product Liability Class Actions

-Product liability class action lawsuits may arise when a consumer good hurts its intended user.
+Product liability class action lawsuits may arise when a consumer good hurts its intended user or those around them.
 It may include suits against a company that developed and sold malfunctioning or defective products.
-Or, it can be a suit against a manufacturer for the risk of use (asbestos or cigarettes as examples) that is known to the manufacturer but not shared with the consumer.
+Or, it can be a suit against a manufacturer for the risk of use (asbestos, cigarettes, or paraquat as examples) that is known to the manufacturer but not shared with the consumer.

 Pharmaceutical Class Actions